ansible/workshops/exercises/ansible_security/1.2-checkpoint/README.md

 ## Step 2.3 - Install SmartConsole

 SmartConsole should already be installed on your system.
 Please check your desktop for an icon to launch SmartConsole and launch it.
-If this works, the following tasks are not necessary and you can proceed to **Step 2.4**.
+If this works, the following tasks are **not necessary** and you can proceed to **Step 2.4**!

 If for any reason SmartConsole was not installed properly during the deployment of the lab, it is simple to do that yourself: